AnicetNgrt/flore1/README.md

 ##### About key names:
 - Letter keys' name are always the lowercase letters `a key = 'a', b key = 'b'`.
 - Symbol keys' name are always the lowercase symbols `- key = '-'`
-- Special keys' name can be deduced `space key = "space", escape key = "escape", left control key = "left control"`
+- Special keys' name can be deduced `space key = "space", escape key = "escape", left control key = "left control"` I haven't found the full list of them yet.

  ### <a name="input-props"></a>Properties
  - [keys](#input.keys)